moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 - ➕ Booleans should be prefixed with `is_` or `has_`.
 - 🕰️ Timestamp columns should be named `<event>_at`(for example, `created_at`) and should be in UTC.
 If a different timezone is used, this should be indicated with a suffix (`created_at_pt`).
 - 📆 Dates should be named `<event>_date`.
 For example, `created_date.`
-- 💱 Price/revenue fields should be in decimal currency (`19.99` for £19.99; many app databases shop prices as integers in pence).
+- 💱 Price/revenue columns should be in decimal currency (`19.99` for £19.99; many app databases shop prices as integers in pence).
 If a non-decimal currency is used, indicate this with a suffix (`price_in_pence`).
 - 🐍 Schema, table and column names should be in `snake_case`.
 - 🏦 Use names based on the _business_ terminology, rather than the source terminology.
 For example, if the source database uses `user_id` but the business calls them `customer_id`, use `customer_id` in the model.
 - 🔢 Versions of models should use the suffix `_v1`, `_v2`, etc for consistency (`customers_v1` and `customers_v2`).